ibm-cloud-docs/vpc/vsi_is_profiles.md

 - Instances are started by default with Open Virtual Machine Format (OVMF), and run in Unified Extensible Firmware Interface (UEFI) mode for enhanced security.
 - Local instance storage is included with all profiles for easy access to temporary storage and swap space.
 For more information about the temporary nature of instance storage, see [Lifecycle of instance storage](/docs/vpc?topic=vpc-instance-storage#instance-storage-lifecycle).
 - A 3rd generation profile can be resized to a 2nd generation profile.
 A 2nd generation profile can be resized to a 3rd generation profile.
 For more information, see [Resizing between Gen 2 and Gen 3 profiles](/docs/vpc?topic=vpc-resizing-an-instance&interface=ui#resizing-instance-generations).

-To access profiles for 3rd generation virtual server instances that include vCPU that is greater than 64 vCPU, contact IBM Support.
-{: preview}

 ## Confidential computing profiles
 {: #confidential-computing-profiles}